December 17, 2019

-As part of the partnership with UCLA’s More LA Smiles, two new Sesame Street in Communities “Comfy-Cozy spaces” featuring Sesame Street materials were created to help provide comfort to children during visits to the school nurse and dental and medical visits, which can often be stressful.
+In addition to the partnership with UCLA’s More LA Smiles, two new Sesame Street in Communities “Comfy-Cozy spaces” featuring Sesame Street materials were created to help provide comfort to children during visits to the school nurse and dental and medical visits, which can often be stressful.
 The new space is located in the Nurse’s office at Maple Primary Center and at the dental clinic at T.H.E.
 Clinic, with additional Comfy-Cozy spaces planned for 2020.
-The new spaces are enhanced by brand new Sesame Street murals created by SmileMakers, a provider of décor for pediatric dental and medical practices.
+The new spaces are enhanced by brand new Sesame Street murals created by Smilemakers, a provider of décor for pediatric dental and medical practices.
 The new SmileMakers murals are designed to calm children during dental and medical visits.

 “SmileMakers is honored to play a role in this new Sesame Workshop initiative,” said Chris Merritt, Executive Vice President and General Manager at SmileMakers.
 “Not only do we have a long-standing relationship with Sesame Street, but our company history revolves around comforting and calming children during dental and medical visits.”